moby/moby/man/docker-events.1.md

    Stream events until this timestamp

 **--format**=""
-   Format the output using the given go template
+   Format the output using the given Go template

 The `--since` and `--until` parameters can be Unix timestamps, date formatted timestamps, or Go duration strings (e.g. `10m`, `1h30m`) computed